Why Jupiter is Astounding! (way more than you think)

 Science fiction and even general astrophysics almost exclusively imagines alien life to originate from beyond the solar system.

-This is not unreasonable, given how extreme and unfriendly to life conditions are on every single body outside the Earth.
-Thus, science fiction authors imagine (and astrophysicists posit) alien life to exist on planets with earthlike conditions in other parts of our galaxy or even in other galaxies.
-And statistically speaking, the chances of such planets existing are almost near certain (though whether life has emerged on those planets is obviously unknown).
+Thus, science fiction authors imagine (and astrophysicists posit) alien life to exist on planets with earthlike conditions in other parts of our galaxy or even in other galaxies (though whether life has emerged on such planets is obviously unknown).

-It is virtually certain that no biological life (however exotic) could exist on any body (planets, moons, asteroids, comets, or other) within our solar system.
-Not on it (as in, on the surface).
-But what about in it??
+It is virtually certain that no biological life (however exotic) could exist on any heavenly body (i.e. planets, moons, asteroids, comets, or other) within our solar system.

-The mighty Jupiter has 80 moons (that we know of so far, there may be more that we haven't detected yet).
-Its 4 largest moons are the so-called 'Galilean moons', named so since they were discovered by the Italian astronomer Galileo Galilei in 1610 AD.
 These moons are almost as large as planets, and can be seen easily through a standard telescope, as seen in the picture below take by my iPhone through my telescope.

 <pic telescope>

-Of these 4 moons, at least one, Europa, is known to have a large ocean of liquid water.
-Not on the surface, obviously, since it is so far from the Sun and hence far below the threshold of ice fomration.
-Thus, its surface is solid frozen ice with a temperature of -160 degrees Celsius.
+Not ON their surface, obviously, since they are so far from the Sun and hence far below the threshold of ice formation.
+In fact their surfaces are solid frozen ice with temperatures of -160 to -200 degree Celsius.

-But some 15 to 25 kilometers below the surface layer of ice, temperatures are warm enough so that there exists a massive ocean of liquid water.
-Enormous in size, this ocean makes the oceans of Earth resemble a thin puddle by comparison for it is 150 kilometers deep (compared to the deepest point of the Earth's oceans being just 11 kilometers deep).
+Enormous in size, these oceans make the oceans of Earth resemble a thin puddle by comparison.
+For they are estimated to be between 40 to 150 kilometres deep (compared to the deepest point of the Earth's oceans being just 11 kilometres deep).

 <telescope pic.
 You're looking at a real image of a place where alien life possibly exists...here!>